Yoannlbc/Yoannlbc/README.md

 I'm [Yoann Leblanc](https://www.yoannleblanc.com/), junior dev in France (Montpellier).

 After working for 15 years in the tourism industry as a travel advisor, I decided it was time for me to discover something else.
 Being curious by nature and always ready to learn new technologies, web development quickly became obvious.
 After following an intensive 2-month training course at Le Wagon, I was able to acquire the basics of several languages ​​(Ruby, Javascript, HTML, CSS), certain frameworks like Rails, Stimulus or Heroku as well as database management with SQL.
-Even if being a beginner, feel free to explore my Repositories.
+Even if being a beginner, feel free to explore my repositories.

 --------------------